 Cisco WebEx has a variety of useful modules that come with a user account; “My Room,” “Meetings,” “Webinars,” and “Training.”
 Each of these modules has a set of tools designed for the engagement, safety and security of the users and participants.
 The updated EdLaw2d contract is complete and licenses are available for purchase.
 For information or pricing on WebEx, contact Daren Khairule at firstname.lastname@example.org.

 Zoom is a newcomer to the LHRIC but not the video conferencing world.
 They have been providing video conferencing across the private and public sector for decades.
 Zoom will have an Ensemble Video integration that allows named users to record and publish recorded video directly to their Ensemble Video Library.
 The tool is robust and relatively easy to use.
 If you are interested in Zoom or would like more information, contact Sarah Martabano at email@example.com.
 EdLaw2d contract is almost completed and is available for purchase.

-Please visit our Zoom page for COVID-19 useful information >
+Please visit our Using Zoom Safely page for preventing unwanted intrusions >

 Video Conferencing for Board Meetings

 Open Meeting laws create an additional challenge for meetings using video conferencing tools.
 There are several solutions and strategies that can be used to be sure to make these meetings available to the public without worrying about “Zoom Bombers” or other intruders getting in to and disrupting these meetings.
 To learn more about how you can do this, contact Sarah Martabano: firstname.lastname@example.org.

 Using video conferencing where HIPPA laws need to be adhered to poses yet another set of challenges.
 NYSED recommends that you contact the office of special education before engaging in any virtual meeting for guidance.